ChHeYo/truth_table_and_walksat/README.txt

 <=> if and only if

-1. Open a terminal and type ‘python tt_entails.py’.
+1. Open a terminal and type ‘python truth_table_app.py’.
 It would open the program.

 2. It would ask a user to input knowledge base.
-(MUST PUT SEMI-COLON at the END of knowledge base to tell the program that it’s the end of KB) (Each clause MUST BE separated by COMMA)
+(Each clause MUST BE separated by COMMA)

 I solved question #1, #2, #3, so knowledge base for each would be respectively,